mlaass/persistence_tutorial/script.md

 # script

-Welcome, in this tutorial we will bee looking at the persistence algorithm for trajectory simplification.
+Hello and welcome, in this introduction.
+We will bee looking at the persistence algorithm for trajectory simplification.
 The Basic algorithm was introduced in 2014 in the paper "Persistence based online signal and trajectory simplification for mobile devices"

 I had the privilege to implement this algorithm myself in 2016 and find an improvement, which we published in 2021 in the paper "Improving persistence based trajectory simplification".